Can I Sponsor My Brothers or Sisters (Siblings) to Immigrate to Canada

 Masha is a Canadian citizen who is originally from Russia.
 She has a 12-year-old brother who lives in Saint Petersburg.
 Masha’s parents died in a tragic car accident a few weeks ago.
 She wants to sponsor her younger brother to Canada as he has no guardians in his home country.
 Consequently, Mahsa wonders if sponsoring siblings to Canada is an option.

-Family reunification is an option to assist your family members in immigration to Canada.
+Family reunification is an option to assist your family members in immigrating to Canada.
 However, there are many complexities in sponsoring family members, depending on who you are sponsoring.
 Regardless, the process of family reunification requires a sponsor and an applicant.

 - Who is the sponsor?